blender/blender/doc/python_api/rst/info_overview.rst

 To run as modules:

-- The obvious way, ``import some_module`` command from the text window or interactive console.
+- The obvious way, ``import some_module`` command from the text editor or interactive console.
-- Open as a text block and tick "Register" option, this will load with the blend file.
+- Open as a text data-block and check the *Register* option, this will load with the blend-file.
-- copy into one of the directories ``scripts/startup``, where they will be automatically imported on startup.
+- Copy into one of the directories ``scripts/startup``, where they will be automatically imported on startup.
-- define as an add-on, enabling the add-on will load it as a Python module.
+- Define as an add-on, enabling the add-on will load it as a Python module.

 Add-ons
 -------

-Some of Blenders functionality is best kept optional, alongside scripts loaded at startup we have add-ons which are kept in their own directory ``scripts/addons``, and only load on startup if selected from the user preferences.
+Some of Blender's functionality is best kept optional, alongside scripts loaded at startup there are add-ons which are kept in their own directory ``scripts/addons``, They are only loaded on startup if selected from the user preferences.

-The only difference between add-ons and built-in Python modules is that add-ons must contain a ``bl_info`` variable which Blender uses to read metadata such as name, author, category and URL.
+The only difference between add-ons and built-in Python modules is that add-ons must contain a ``bl_info`` variable which Blender uses to read metadata such as name, author, category and project link.

-The User Preferences add-on listing uses **bl_info** to display information about each add-on.
+The User Preferences add-on listing uses ``bl_info`` to display information about each add-on.
 `See Add-ons <https://wiki.blender.org/index.php/Dev:Py/Scripts/Guidelines/Addons>`__
 for details on the ``bl_info`` dictionary.